Blacktown Arts

 Location: The Leo Kelly Blacktown Arts Centre

-A Real Experience champions the stories of women from Blacktown and western Sydney; connecting memory, identity and place.
+A Real Experience championed the stories of women from Blacktown and western Sydney; connecting memory, identity and place.
 Vivienne Binns OAM’s iconic project Mothers’ Memories, Others’ Memories anchors this exhibition, a landmark collaborative community artwork created in Blacktown between 1979 and 1981.
-Recognised as one of Australia’s earliest examples of community-engaged art, this project centres the creative agency of women through the exploration of oral histories and family photo archives.
+Recognised as a significant example of community-engaged art in Australia, this project centred the creative agency of women through the exploration of oral histories and family photo archives.

 Threaded through the exhibition are senior-career artists from the Blacktown City Art Collection, whose works connects through thematic, materiality and practice.
 The works in A Real Experience invite us to dwell in the space in between the personal and the political, the individual and the collective, visual and narrative, and honour what is remembered and what is still unfolding.

-Bringing Mothers’ Memories, Others’ Memories into the present day, Blacktown Arts has partnered with the Older Women’s Network.
-Led by artist, writer and lawyer Amani Haydar, these contemporary narratives will emerge through workshops and gatherings, culminating in a new body of work presented in Gallery 2 that unfolds over time.
+Bringing Mothers’ Memories, Others’ Memories into the present day, Blacktown Arts partnered with the Older Women’s Network.
+Led by artist, writer and lawyer Amani Haydar, these contemporary narratives emerged through workshops and gatherings, culminating in a new body of work presented in Gallery 2 that unfolded over time.